Weaving in Beauty Navajo Weaving Techniques Class August 2021

 Registration, cancellation and refund policies

-A deposit is required to hold a seat in any class.
-Deposits are non-refundable but may be transferred to another class if you are unable to attend the session you are registered for as long as pay any difference in tuition.
-Tuition must be paid in full 15 days before your class begins.
-If we cancel a class due to low enrollment, you’ll receive a full refund of all the fees you’ve paid, or you can transfer to another session that has space.
+A deposit is required to hold a place our Navajo weaving techniques class.
+Deposits are non-refundable.
+If you can’t attend the session you’ve registered for, deposits may be transferred to another class as long as pay any difference in tuition.
+Tuition must be paid in full 90 days before your class begins.
+If low enrollment forces a class cancellation, we will refund your deposit.
 We will make this determination six months before your class, and we will inform you immediately should we need to do it.
-Since your ability to attend any class session may be affected by unpredictable conditions like weather, employment, and medical emergencies, we highly recommend that you purchase trip insurance to cover the portions of your trip that may not be refundable.
+Unpredictable conditions like weather, employment, and medical emergencies may affect your ability to attend a class.
+We highly recommend that you purchase trip insurance to cover the portions of your trip that may not be refundable.

 Getting to Gallup